Ishan28-tech/Applications-of-Machine-Learning-in-Surfaces-and-Interfaces/README.md

 Expand dataset to multi-element alloy surfaces

-Include DFT-derived physical descriptors
+Add more physical descriptors (DFT-derived, atomic fingerprints)

-Apply Graph Neural Networks (GNNs)
+Apply Graph Neural Networks (GNNs) for atomic-level learning

-Build a web-based prediction app
+Develop a web-based app for adsorption energy prediction

-Integrate DFT + ML hybrid pipelines
+Integrate ML with DFT pipelines for hybrid, high-accuracy workflows

-🧾 CONCLUSION
+Conclusion

 This project demonstrates that advanced ML models—especially XGBoost—can reliably predict adsorption energies with high accuracy.
 Such models significantly reduce computational cost and accelerate research in:

 Surface science